kattni/beeware/docs/en/tutorial/tutorial-0.md

 If you're not using Python 3.12, replace the `-3.12` in these instructions with the version number that you are using.

-::: {.admonition}
-Errors running PowerShell Scripts
+/// admonition | Errors running PowerShell Scripts

 If you're using PowerShell, and you receive the error: